nenadmarkus/wlrn/README.md

-# Learning Local Convolutional Descriptors from Weakly-Labeled Data
+# Learning Local Descriptors from Weakly-Labeled Data

 Current best local descriptors are learned on a large dataset of matching and non-matching keypoint pairs.
 However, data of this kind is not always available since detailed keypoint correspondences can be hard to establish (e.g., for non-image data).